Ancez/static-site-builder/README.md

 **Better SEO & Search Rankings**: Unlike Single Page Applications (SPAs) that rely on client-side JS rendering, static HTML is immediately crawlable by search engines.
 Your content is fully indexed from the first request, leading to better search rankings and significantly faster page loads.

 **Simplicity Over Complexity**: No need for complex JavaScript frameworks, hydration, or server-side rendering setups.
-Write Ruby templates that compile to clean, static HTML.
+Create .html.erb files that compile to clean, static HTML.
 Add JavaScript only where you need interactivity, not as a requirement for rendering.

 **Developer Experience**: Work with familiar Rails patterns (layouts, pages, partials) without a full Rails application, allowing you to host it for free directly on Cloudflare CDNs and other static hosting services.